Basic Training—8th Week

 Kirk read the letter a couple of times.
 He could hear his father’s characteristic clipped bluntness.
 There may have even been some anger in it.
 Kirk appreciated it nonetheless.
 As a doctor who had once served on the battlefield, Kirk’s father had been unable to scare his son out of the military with horror stories.
 So instead, he opted to show love by helping from afar in what small ways he could.
 Kirk felt tears threaten his eyes.
 It was a small gesture, virtually devoid of emotion, as was his father’s way.
 But it meant a lot.

 Alex plopped down on the bunk beside him.

 “Get anything good?”
 Alex asked.
 Kirk showed him the letter and the small pouch.
 Alex examined the little silk bag with curiosity.
-“This is some expensive stuff,” he said.
+“This is some expensive shit,” he said.

 “How can you tell?” asked Kirk.